NBKRedSpy/CardSurvival-LoadTravois/README.md

 <a href="https://www.flaticon.com/free-icons/thumbs-down" title="thumbs down icons">Thumbs down icons created by Freepik - Flaticon</a>

 # Change Log
+## 1.1.1
+* Fixes mod not working for non English languages.
+Thank you to CialloAlone for creating the fix.

 ## 1.1.0
 * Corrected container search not being limited to the current environment.